 - Prenatal Asphyxiation: prenatal asphyxiation occurs when the supply of oxygen to the fetus is cut off or restricted.
 Without constant oxygen brain cells in the fetus quickly decay and die.
 Membrane ruptures, umbilical cord problem, and drug use are among the most common causes of prenatal asphyxiation.

 Oxygen deprivation occurring during the labor and delivery process is the other leading cause of cerebral palsy.
 When the supply of oxygen to the baby is interrupted during childbirth it can quickly result in damage to the baby's brain.
 There are a variety of known events or complications during labor & delivery that can potentially threaten oxygen supply to the baby.
-In most cases oxygen delivery can be restored before any damage is done but this requires prompt and effective medical intervention.
+In most cases, oxygen delivery can be restored before any damage is done but this requires prompt and effective medical intervention.

 - Umbilical Cord Problems: the most common cause of oxygen deprivation during childbirth is obstruction or compression of the umbilical cord.
 The umbilical cord is essentially the baby's lifeline until they are delivered and start breathing on their own.
-During vaginal delivery the umbilical cord can become obstructed in number of ways.
+During a vaginal delivery, the umbilical cord can become obstructed in a number of ways.
 Umbilical cord prolapse is one of the most common problems.
 It occurs when the cord drops down into the cervix ahead of the baby instead of after.
 This creates a dangerous situation because as the baby comes down onto the prolapsed cord it can easily become compressed.
 Another common problem is when the umbilical cord because twisted around the baby's neck (nuchal cord).

 - Head Trauma: external trauma to the baby's head during delivery can also lead to brain injury and result in cerebral palsy.
 The use of excessive force or improper use of birth assistance tools such as vacuum extractors or forceps frequently ruptures blood vessels and causes swelling in the baby's head which can eventually injure the baby's brain.